Skip to main content

 Incentives can be a powerful motivator for participating in wellness programs, but they also represent a complex area of regulation.
 The central question is ∞ at what point does an incentive become so substantial that it feels coercive?
 While the specific limits on incentives have been a subject of legal debate and revision, the underlying principle remains the same.

 The reward for participation should not be so high that you feel you have no real choice but to participate.
 The goal is to encourage, not to compel.
-This delicate balance is at the heart of the ongoing conversation about how to design are both effective and respectful of individual autonomy.
+This delicate balance is at the heart of the ongoing conversation about how to design wellness programs that are both effective and respectful of individual autonomy.

 The current landscape regarding incentives is one of caution.
 Employers are advised to offer modest incentives that do not create an undue influence on your decision to participate.
 The focus has shifted from a purely transactional approach to one that emphasizes the intrinsic value of the program itself.